 Academic publications often characterize historical re-enactment as a leisure time activity, or an escapist movement from post-modern society.
 This simplification of the phenomenon underestimates the goal of raising historical consciousness and an expression of cultural roots.
 What would you describe as the motivating factors of the Ancient Hoplitikon members in becoming re-enactors, - as you call it “in a gigantic Frog Pond”, in a melting pot of nations?

 It is unfortunate, but well within the spectrum of academic publications to criticize historical re-enactment activity as nothing more than a pursuit in ignorance and folly.
 Regrettably there is some degree of merit to this argument.
-However, a minority of historical re-enactors do engage inthat compliments academic pursuits on many levels.
-Historical academia is correct in many of the assertions it makes about re-enactment.
+However, a minority of historical re-enactors do engage in experimental archaeology that compliments academic pursuits on many levels.
+Historical academia is correct in many of the assertions it makes about living history re-enactment.

 The majority of historical re-enactors fall within this academic bias and so all of us are painted with the same brush, so to speak.
 Those of us in the 'minority' are hard pressed to labour more intensely than ever to legitimize our endeavours.
 Networking with established groups, creating awareness through research, collating and disseminating academic/archaeological findings, helps to create benchmarks and standards for historical re-enactment.
 The Ancient Hoplitikon has become a reluctant motivator in its endeavour to establish a mind-set and set of standards which other groups from the 'gigantic frog pond' of nations can emulate or excel.